Mortgage

 Home appraisals are usually a required part of getting a mortgage, but appraisal waivers give homebuyers the ability to skip over this step.
 This can potentially save time and money: home appraisals typically cost $300 to $500 for a full report.

-A home appraisal was the standard method to evaluate a home’s fair market value for many years, but as of April 15, 2023, if you’re buying a home with a conventional loan, you may have other options to determine your home’s value, including:
+A home appraisal was the standard method to evaluate a home’s fair market value for many years, but if you’re buying a home with a conventional loan, you may have alternatives to a home appraisal:

-Value acceptance plus property data.
-This option doesn’t require an appraisal or appraiser, but isn’t as simple as a straight-ahead value acceptance.
+• Value Acceptance + Property Data (also known as an inspection-based appraisal waiver): This option doesn’t require an appraisal or appraiser, but isn’t as simple as a straight-ahead value acceptance.
 It still depends on property data collected by a third-party professional who is trained to assess the interior and exterior of a home — however, this person doesn’t have to be a real estate appraiser.
+This option is sometimes also known as an “inspection-based appraisal waiver.”

 Appraisal waivers are only offered on conventional mortgages, and only if you’re buying or refinancing a home.
 There are some government mortgage refinance programs that don’t require appraisals, but we’ll cover those later.